JonathanRamos/FastBGrowth/README.md

 ![Screenshot03](https://user-images.githubusercontent.com/3834596/62427872-1bf4ed80-b6d0-11e9-886b-043391471ff4.jpg)

 Now you can go back and edit seeds by pressing S or edit the segmentation results using the eraser tool.

+# Publication

+Will be available soon as:

+**Fast and smart segmentation of paraspinal muscles in magnetic resonance imaging with CleverSeg**. *Symposium on Graphics Patterns and Images* (SIBGRAPI2019)

 # More details